Ever since we first tested the Airstream A100, we've been itching to pit this hi-res, AirPlay-streaming, integrated amplifier against its peers.

 The comparison with NAD’s D3020 is a fair one.
 Both amplifiers are forward-looking designs, and while there are differences in specification - NAD has Bluetooth and not Airplay - both are aiming for the same market.

-It’s a brave product that performs well and can be used in situations where conventional alternatives wouldn’t even get a look-in.
+But for this price it's a brave product that performs well and can be used in situations where conventional alternatives wouldn’t even get a look-in.
 For that alone it deserves plenty of credit.